General information about soldering. Solders and fluxes

 You can do without some devices and materials used for soldering, but their presence makes the work much more convenient and comfortable.

-Solder holder "Third hand"
+Soldering holder "Third hand"

-Preparing the soldering iron for work
+Preparing the soldering iron for use

-Preparation of parts for soldering
+Preparing parts for soldering

 Soldering temperature

-The main requirements for high-quality soldering include:
+The basic requirements for high-quality soldering include:

-• a sufficient amount of flux;
+• sufficient amount of flux;

 • entering the required amount of solder - exactly as much as required, but no more.